 Random people talk to me.
 Specifically, people I’ve never met come up to me at random and confess weird shit about themselves.
 I have a theory about this now: a theory that goes against pretty much everything I’ve believed up until this point in my life.

-I first talked about this phenomenon during the introduction to our Live Confession Session at Jam Cellars a few months back.
-I told the story of how I sat next to a gentleman at the bar at Ruth's Chris Steakhouse and, after commenting on the sheer size of his lobster, he said, "Look, I gotta tell you about the handjob I got at the massage parlor."
-He then told me how said digitally-talented masseuse is now his girlfriend, at that his grapefruit-sized prostate won't allow for a wide variety of other fleshly pleasures.
+I first talked about this phenomenon during the introduction to The Pair With Life podcast’s Live Confession Session at Jam Cellars a few months back.
+I told the story of how I sat next to a gentleman at the bar at Ruth’s Chris Steakhouse and, after commenting on the sheer size of his lobster, he said, “Look, I gotta tell you about the handjob I got at the massage parlor.”
+He then told me how said digitally-talented masseuse is now his girlfriend, and that his grapefruit-sized prostate won’t allow for a wide variety of other fleshly pleasures.
 I chalked up this incident to Guy Talk At The Bar, which I suppose is the equivalent of Girl Talk At The Salon.
 After all, we confide even the gnarliest secrets to relative strangers: people who cut our hair, do our nails, or can ostensibly make you less of a dysfunctional creep for $200 an hour.

 Or hey, maybe I just have a friendly face.
 The kind of face you want to talk about handjobs to.
 I really, really, really hope that’s not the case.